CAHF Privacy Notice, Website disclaimer, Copyright

 How Citizens Advice Hammersmith & Fulham store your information

 Details of your case are stored on our national Casebook case-recording system.
 Your contact details, dates and times of your appointments and a very brief description of your problem are stored on our appointments management system.
-Details of your name and telephone number are also stored on a Microsoft Office 365 Sharepoint list when you have contacted us about debt and we need to call you back, so we can make sure we attempt to do so at least three times.

 How Citizens Advice Hammersmith & Fulham share your information